-In accordance with the facility's CCR Fugitive Dust Control Plan, Boral routinely sprays the working face and haul roads using water trucks to control dust from the fly ash.
+In accordance with the facility's CCR Fugitive Dust Control Plan, Charah routinely sprays the working face and haul roads using water trucks to control dust from the fly ash.
 Fly ash is deposited in the landfill by belly-dumping from the bottom of the tanker trucks in order to minimize the material drop distance.
-Bottom ash and economizer ash are in a moist condition when transported to the landfill.
+Bottom ash, in a moist condition, is hauled to the landfill using dump trucks.
+Economizer ash is loaded to covered dump truck prior to transfer to the landfill.
+A windsock is used to visually gauge wind direction and intensity.
+Water is applied, when necessary, for dust suppression on roads and the landfill using a water truck.
 The landfill access roads have enforced posted speed limit of 25 mph.
 Within the landfill boundary, a 5 mph speed limit is enforced.
 During the inspection, minimal fugitive dust was observed.